 Valencia authorities have also been attracting foreign investors with innovative incentives in order to encourage the development of small and medium enterprises in the region.

-The Valencia Community's population amounts to some 5.1 million inhabitants, among which 860,000 are foreigners.
+The Valencia Community's population amounts to some 4.9 million inhabitants, among which 860,000 are foreigners.
 These include expatriates from neighboring countries as well as from Spanish-speaking countries such as Ecuador and Colombia.
-This shows the labor market's openness to expatriates despite the high unemployment rate which stood at 12.14% in late 2013.
+This shows the labor market's openness to expatriates despite the rather high unemployment rate.

 Expat jobs are available in many fields such as industry, financial services, trade, tourism and hospitality, real estate, etc. Moreover, big national and international companies operating in the region are constantly looking for skilled and qualified labor, especially if these are not available locally.

 Good to know:

 Finding short term employment or internship offers can be difficult in Valencia given the number of job seekers, especially in the fields of construction, machinery, administration and secondary teaching.